-We work with a lot of clients who have had chronic hip, knee, back, and shoulder pain.
-Our clients have usually spent all kinds of money and time trying to fix their aches and pains with massage, chiropractic, physical therapy, dry-needling, acupuncture, and more.
+I work with a lot of clients who have had chronic hip, knee, back, and shoulder pain.
+They have usually spent all kinds of money and time trying to fix their aches and pains with massage, chiropractic work, physical therapy, dry-needling, acupuncture, and more.
 When those approaches fail to help, people often get desperate.
 And that’s when platelet-rich plasma, or PRP, injections pop up on the radar.

 In short, if you believe that the only one who can fix your problems is someone else, you’re in for a very long and frustrating road.
 If you instead start with the assumption that there’s something YOU can do to positively affect your situation, you will be much better off.